-Note the roof rails, rear spoiler and squared tail lights under the cover along with the rear wiper which could mean this is a top end XZ or XZ+ variant.
-The car seems to be rolling on 14- or 15-inch wheels.
+Note the roof rails, rear spoiler and squared tail lights under the cover along with the rear wiper which could mean this is a top-end XZ or XZ+ variant.
+The car seems to be rolling on 15-inch wheels.
 A couple of neat design features that are confirmed to feature on the production car are new lighting technology and a small air curtain in the passage between the grille and the wheel arch.

 Tata Motors’ micro-SUV was showcased in its near-production form at the Auto Expo 2020.
-The HBX (codename: Tata Hornbill) is built on the ALFA platform that is also used by Tata Altroz, just that it is made shorter and narrower.
+The HBX (earlier known as the Tata H2X) is built on the ALFA platform that is also used by Tata Altroz, just that it is made shorter and narrower.

-Positioned between the Tiago and the Altroz, the HBX will compete with the Maruti Ignis and Mahindra KUV100, while Hyundai is expected to join the party with the Hyundai ‘AX’ (codename) at some stage.
+Positioned between the Tiago and the Altroz, the Tata H2X will compete with the Maruti Ignis and Mahindra KUV100, while Hyundai is expected to join the party with the Hyundai ‘AX’ (codename) at some stage.

 Tata HBX Concept – Image Gallery